ts387/recovar/README.md

 - You may see warnings about experimental Metal support - these are expected
 - The `jax-finufft` package is optional and may not support Metal; it's only needed for certain simulation features
 - If you encounter issues, check that `ENABLE_PJRT_COMPATIBILITY=1` is set in your environment
+- **Memory management**: Metal uses unified memory.
+RECOVAR uses a conservative 16GB default for batch sizing on Apple Silicon
+- **Float64/Complex128**: Metal has limited support for these data types; some operations may fall back to CPU.
+This affects performance but not correctness
+- **GPU memory reporting**: Metal devices don't support memory_stats(), so usage/peak reporting will show 0GB.
+This is expected behavior

+**Troubleshooting M-Series installation:**
+- If `jax_finufft` fails to install, you can skip it - it's only needed for simulation features
+- healpy and finufft may require compilation; ensure you have Xcode Command Line Tools: `xcode-select --install`
+- If you see "Platform 'METAL' is experimental" warnings, these are normal and expected

 <!-- The code was tested on [this commit](https://github.com/ma-gilles/recovar/commit/6388bcc8646c535ae1b121952aa5c04e52402455).